sothawo/taboo4serverless/playground/README.md

 https://1wdkvhfy09.execute-api.eu-central-1.amazonaws.com/test/index.html

 **Finding:** no need to put the webapp behind the API Gateway, because it has to be public anyway, and using API gateway just adds unnecessay stage name in the path, making the app itself more complex

-# dynamodb

-## local

-* running in docker, exposed to port 8080
-* needs AWS credentials, any fake credential in the environment will do

-works without problems with a sample node js app.